larkiny/nodekit/docs/src/content/docs/guides/10-getting-started.md

 Welcome to Nodekit, your command-line one-stop-shop for Algorand node running.

+Nodekit can help you with:

+- Installing and configuring an Algorand node
+- Syncing your node with the latest state of the network
+- Managing consensus participation keys
+- Monitoring your node and the network

 To get started with Nodekit, copy-paste this command in your terminal:

 ```bash